Children's Hospital is part of the UPMC family.

 Granulomas may also form on bones, in the brain, and in the intestinal and urinary tract, causing blockages.

 Doctors diagnose CGD through blood tests.
-Testing for certain immune markers in the blood lets us see how well the immune system is functioning.
+Testing for certain immune markers in the blood lets us see how well the immune system is working.

 Your child may also need chest x-rays and other body scans.
-These tests will let us see if CGD has caused damage to the lungs or other organs and bones.
+These tests will let us see if CGD has damaged the lungs or other organs and bones.

 The goal of treating CGD is to control the symptoms.

 Children with CGD may need aggressive treatment for their infections.
-Sometimes, doctors prescribe antibiotics even when a child doesn't have any infections to prevent them.
+Sometimes, doctors prescribe antibiotics to prevent infections even when a child doesn't have any.

 Children whose disease is more severe may need a bone marrow or cord blood transplant to replace their immune system.

-If CGD is causing severe health problems — such as lung disease or lung failure — your child may benefit from a lung transplant.
+If CGD causes severe health problems — such as lung disease or lung failure — a transplant my benefit your child.

 We also pioneered a reduced-intensity bone marrow transplant program.
-The program helps reduce the negative effects a bone marrow or stem cell transplant has on the body's organs.
+It helps reduce the negative effects a bone marrow or stem cell transplant has on the body's organs.

 Because transplants are high-risk treatments, your child may need to remain on lifelong medication.